Orbital Pumping by Magnetization Dynamics in Ferromagnets

 In this Letter, we develop a formalism describing the orbital pumping within the adiabatic perturbation theory and derive a Green's function expression for the generation of the OAM by magnetization dynamics.
-By first-principles methods, we compute the orbital pumping in ferromagnetic Fe, Co, and Ni.
+From first-principles, we compute the orbital pumping in ferromagnetic Fe, Co, and Ni.
 We show that the orbital pumping is a concomitant effect of the spin pumping due to the SOC and thus exhibits a Hund-rule-like behavior~\cite{Hund1925, Levine2014}, evolving from the negative to the positive value as the occupation number of the $d$ shell increases.
-The magnitude of the orbital pumping ranges from 5 to 15 percents of that of the spin pumping in Fe, Co, and Ni, being is smallest in Fe and largest in Ni.
-This result explains the recent experiment measuring significant orbital pumping contribution in Ti/Ni~\cite{Hayashi2023b}, but we find that the almost complete suppression in Ti/Fe cannot be explained by the bulk property of Fe alone.
+The magnitude of the orbital pumping ranges from 5 to 15 percents of that of the spin pumping in Fe, Co, and Ni, being smallest in Fe and largest in Ni.
+This result explains the recent experiment measuring significant orbital pumping contribution in Ti/Ni~\cite{Hayashi2023b}, but nearly complete suppression of the signal in Ti/Fe cannot be explained by the bulk property of Fe alone.

 We define the orbital pumping as the response of $\partial_t \langle \mathbf{L} \rangle$ to the magnetization dynamics, where $\mathbf{L}$ is the OAM operator.
 This can be formally written as a linear response expression,